ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 for a token from each Issuer, Origins can learn information about the Client.
 Each per-Issuer token that a Client holds essentially corresponds to a bit of information about the Client that Origin learns.
-Therefore, there is an exponential loss in anonymity relative to the number of Issuers that there are.
+Therefore, there is an exponential loss in anonymity relative to the number of Issuers.

 For example, if there are 32 Issuers, then Origins learn 32 bits of information about the Client if a valid token is presented for each Issuer.
-If the distribution of Issuer trust is anything close to a uniform distribution, then this is likely to uniquely identify any Client amongst all other Clients.
-Assuming a uniform distribution is clearly the worst-case scenario, and is unlikely to be accurate, but it provides a stark warning against allowing too many Issuers at any one time.

-In cases where clients can hold tokens for all Issuers at any given time, a strict bound SHOULD be applied to the active number of Issuers in the ecosystem.
-We propose that allowing no more than 4 Issuers at any one time is highly preferable (leading to a maximum of 64 possible Client segregations).
-However, having a very large Client base could potentially allow for larger values.
-Issuer replacements should only occur with the same frequency as config rotations as they can lead to similar losses in anonymity if clients still hold redemption tokens for previously active Issuers.

-In addition, we RECOMMEND that trusted registries indicate at all times which Issuers are deemed to be active.
-If a Client is asked to invoke any Privacy Pass exchange for an Issuer that is not declared active, then the client SHOULD refuse to retrieve the Issuer public key during the protocol.

-### Allowing More Issuers {#more-servers}

-The bounds on the numbers of Issuers that this document proposes above are very restrictive.
-This is because this document considers a situation where a Client could be challenged (and asked to redeem) tokens for any Issuer.

-An alternative system is to ensure a robust strategy for ensuring that Clients only possess redemption tokens for a similarly small number of Issuers at any one time.
-This prevents a malicious verifier from being able to invoke redemptions for many Issuers since the Client would only be holding redemption tokens for a small set of Issuers.
-When a Client is issued tokens from a new Issuer and already has tokens from the maximum number of Issuers, it simply deletes the oldest set of redemption tokens in storage and then stores the newly acquired tokens.

-For example, if Clients ensure that they only hold redemption tokens for 4 Issuers, then this increases the potential size of the anonymity sets that the Client belongs to.
+As a contrasting example, if Clients ensure that they only hold tokens issued from 4 Issuers, then this increases the potential size of the anonymity sets that the Client belongs to.
 However, this doesn't protect Clients completely as it would if only 4 Issuers were permitted across the whole system.
 For example, these 4 Issuers could be different for each Client.
 Therefore, the selection of Issuers for which a Client possesses tokens is still revealing.
-Understanding this trade-off is important in deciding the effective anonymity of each Client in the system.
+This trade-off is important in deciding the effective anonymity of each Client in the system.

-#### Redemption Partitions {#redemption-partitions}
+Clients SHOULD bound the number of Issuers they are willing to request tokens from at any given time.
+The exact bound depends on the deployment model and number of Clients, i.e., having a very large Client base could potentially allow for larger values.
+Issuer replacements should only occur with the same frequency as config rotations as they can lead to similar losses in anonymity if clients still hold redemption tokens for previously active Issuers.

+Alternatively, when applicable, trusted registries can indicate which Issuers are deemed to be active.
+If a Client is asked to invoke the issuance protocol for an Issuer that is not declared active, then the client can refuse to run the protocol and obtain a token.

 Another option to allow a large number of Issuers in the ecosystem, while preventing the joining of a number of different tokens, is for the